-- Discussing what happened, establishing the specific concern and the need for behaviour to change - \circ $\;$ $\;$ Informing parents/carers to help change the attitude and behaviour of the child $\;$ - Providing appropriate education and support - Sanctioning them in line with our behaviour policy.
+- \circ $\;$ Discussing what happened, establishing the specific concern and the need for behaviour to change - \circ $\;$ $\;$ Informing parents/carers to help change the attitude and behaviour of the child $\;$ - Providing appropriate education and support Sanctioning them in line with our behaviour point - Sanctioning them in line with our behaviour policy.
 This may include official warnings, detentions, removal of privileges (including denial of online access), fixed-term and permanent exclusions.

-Speaking with police or other local services (such as early help or children's specialist services) as appropriate - see NPCC guidance on when to call the Police, paragraph 26 Local Support.
+Speaking with police or other local services (such as early help or children's specialist services) as appropriate - see when-to-call- the-police--guidance-for-schools-and-colleges.pdf (npcc.police.uk) on when to call the Police.